Rosita (film): Plot

 Living a luxurious life in the castle, the family still feels disrespected.
-Rosita's mother (Mathilde Comont) demands for her daughter to have a noble husband, and the king offers her to be married to Diego.
-Rosita's mother is pleased, not knowing he will be sentenced to death shortly after the wedding.
-Diego is manipulated into participating by the offer of being shot like a respectable soldier, rather than hanged.
-At the wedding, they are married with their eyes covered, thus not knowing who they will be married to.
+Rosita's mother demands a noble husband for her daughter, and the king offers Diego.
+Rosita's mother is pleased, not knowing he will be executed shortly after the wedding.
+Diego is manipulated into participating by the offer of being shot like an honorable soldier, rather than hanged.
+At the wedding, they are married with their eyes covered, thus not knowing who they are marrying.
 The king's plan fails when Rosita breaks the rules and looks at her future husband.

 Rosita is shocked to learn her new husband is Diego, who is sent back to jail immediately.
 Rosita convinces the king to set Diego free.
 However, when she leaves, the king again orders the guards to kill Diego.
-Meanwhile, the queen (Irene Rich) has found out about his new fling and is furious.
+Meanwhile, the queen has found out about his new fling and is furious.

 Soon afterward, Rosita is informed that Diego has been executed.
-Devastated, she attempts to kill the king until she and the king find out Diego is still alive, and the lovers are reunited.
-The king leaves his castle to be confronted by his wife about his affair.
+Devastated, she attempts to kill the king.
+They find out Diego is still alive, and the lovers are reunited.
+The king is confronted by his wife about his affair.
 She reveals she ordered the guards to spare Diego.